dimailn/vrf/README.md

 When you use a source name with autoforms, form uses a middleware to load the collection for a source.
 Internally, this is achieved by calling the method ```requireSource``` on the form when component was mounted or ```options``` prop was updated.
 Then the form chooses the most effective loading strategy depending on the stage at which the method ```requireSource``` was called.
 You may use this method in your own components, when you need sources for their work.

-## Where is the resource?

-The resource can be in three places:

-* in the state of the parent component for the form
-* in the state of form(this happens in autoforms, or for example if you do not pass a ```resource``` prop).
-In this case, you can get a reference to the resource using ```:resource.sync``` prop.
-* in vuex

 ## Nested entities
 Vrf supports work with nested entities, both single and with collections.
 To work with them, the ```rf-nested``` component is used, which expects a scoped slot with form components for a nested entity.
 Internally, ```rf-nested``` uses the ```rf-form``` the required number of times, so the use of rf-nested can be equated with the declaration of the form inside the form, which can be duplicated if necessary.